A Manual for Sunday School Teachers in Unitarian Universalist Congregations

 Transforming ourselves, each other, and the world.

-(1) We want children to have fun and feel they are part of a community.
+(1) We want children and teens to have fun and feel they are part of a community.

-— How to achieve this goal: Opening and closing circles in Sunday school; allowing time for fun and games; overnights; etc.
+How we achieve this goal: Opening and closing circles in Sunday school; allowing time for fun and games; overnights; etc.

-— One way to measure this: Track attendance as a percentage of enrolment.
+How to measure progress towards this goal: Track attendance as a percentage of enrollment.
 50% attendance is average; 70% attendance is excellent.

 (2) We want children to gain the basic religious literacy expected in our society.